cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 <img src="/hardware/images/battery_stack.png">
 </p>

-Connect the two lines with small screws and washers through small openings at the end of each battery holders as shown above.
+Connect the two lines with small screws and washers through the small openings at the end of each battery holders as shown above.

-Place the two stacks (i.e., two lines of 4 battery holders stacked vertically) side-by-side as follows:
+Place the two stacks (i.e., two lines of 4 battery holders stacked vertically) side-by-side and tape them together as follows:

 <p align="center">
 <img src="/hardware/images/battery_all_stack.png">